2019 Jersey City shooting: Assailants

 A handwritten note inside the van said: "I do this because my creator makes me do this and I hate who he hates."
 Footage from inside the kosher supermarket records Anderson saying: "They stole our heritage, they stole our birthright, and they hired these guys to stop us."
 The note also contained a reference to a documentary movie with a reference to a time-stamp where an interviewee advocates "killing fascist cop pigs."

-Mayor Fulop was among the first public officials to call the attack a hate crime; Mayor of New York Bill de Blasio also called the attack a "premeditated violent antisemitic hate crime" and an "act of terror".
-New Jersey Attorney General Gurbir Grewal stated that evidence indicated acts of hate and domestic terrorism fueled both by "hatred of the Jewish people and hatred of law enforcement."
+Mayor Fulop was among the first public officials to call the attack a hate crime; Mayor of New York City Bill de Blasio also called the attack a "premeditated violent antisemitic hate crime" and an "act of terror".
+Attorney General of New Jersey Gurbir Grewal stated that evidence indicated acts of hate and domestic terrorism fueled both by "hatred of the Jewish people and hatred of law enforcement."

 Aftermath

 The Jersey City Medical Center, twelve Jersey City Public Schools in the vicinity, as well as that of Sacred Heart Church, located across the street, were on lockdown during the incident.
 That school was taken over by law-enforcement agencies and used during the incident.
-Between 50-60 children were held in the yeshiva of Khal Adas Greenville next to the market.
-Public transportation on NJ Transit buses and the Hudson Bergen Light Rail in the area were suspended.
+Between 50–60 children were held in the yeshiva of Khal Adas Greenville next to the market.
+Nearby public transit service on NJ Transit buses and the Hudson–Bergen Light Rail was suspended.
 The New Jersey Turnpike Newark Bay Extension was temporarily closed.